How to Get to the Greek Theatre: A Practical Guide to an LA Night Out

 - Merch: It gets crowded fast.
 If you really want something, get there early and buy it before the show starts.

-Wrap-Up: Planning a Night at the Greek
+Is a Night at the Greek Theatre Worth It?

+Yes.
 Seeing a show at the Greek Theatre is an amazing experience.
 With a little planning, you can make a day of it.
 Visit Griffith Observatory, explore the park, have dinner on Vermont Ave, and enjoy live music in one of the best venues in the city.

 We spent more money than we budgeted on dinner, drinks, and Ubers, but it was absolutely worth it.